 Happily, times are changing.
-Today’s business owners are recognising the need to think flexibly, re-imagining the world of work to save, but also developing new practices that bring out the very best in their employees.
+Today’s business owners are recognising the need to think about a flexible workspace, re-imagining the world of work to save, but also developing new practices that bring out the very best in their employees.

 The way in which office space is consumed is developing fast.
 Taking space on an as-needed basis makes sense for businesses that no longer want to be locked into long-term fixed and inflexible leases.
 After all, why pay for an office with 30 desks when only 15 are ever occupied?

 Flexible workspace is giving businesses of every size the freedom to act fast and make better decisions.
 A firm wanting to open a new division or department can do so immediately, secure in the knowledge that essential IT and front-of-house administrative matters are taken care of by the workspace provider.
 New teams can simply turn-up, plug-in and focus immediately on core tasks, with no wait for leasing negotiations or re-location logistics.